Feeling weak & vulnerable, & sometimes solid & vulnerable.

-“Aside from experiencing postpartum complications, such as depression, anxiety, or birth trauma, there are also experiences with infertility, pregnancy loss and reproductive complications (PCOS, endometriosis, etc.) that can crop up during this time of life,” said Crystal Clancy, MA, LMFT, owner of Iris Reproductive Mental Health.
+“Aside from experiencing postpartum complications, such as depression, anxiety, or birth trauma, there are also experiences with infertility, pregnancy loss, and reproductive complications (PCOS, endometriosis, etc.) that can crop up during this time of life,” said Crystal Clancy, MA, LMFT, owner of Iris Reproductive Mental Health.

 Schizophrenia is a mental health disorder that isn’t discussed often.
 It may be scary to think about, but this disorder can manifest during a woman’s 20s and 30s.

 “Between the ages of 20 and 30 is when most females have their schizophrenic break,” said psychologist Dr. Nikki Martinez.
 “Symptoms include bizarre behavior, delusions, hallucinations, paranoia, and thoughts of persecution.
-There are actually six distinct types of schizophrenia … and due to the nature of these symptoms, sufferers do need treatment to help them with reality testing.”
+There are six distinct types of schizophrenia … and due to the nature of these symptoms, sufferers need treatment to help them with reality testing.”